 Below is my video on spring cleaning as a minimalist.

 Minimalism is designed to make your life easier and freer.
 One area that takes up a lot of time and is caused by having a lot of stuff is chores.
-How about this spring we take a step in the direction of less stuff, less chores and more time outside.
+How about this spring we take a step in the direction of less stuff, fewer chores and more time outside.

 other areas that need cleaning